So you’ve chosen Cornwall as your holiday destination of choice – yay for that! But what should go on your packing list…

 - A good book and/or board games

 I recently wrote about what to do when it rains on your holiday, but these two items are just staples for a Cornish holiday anyway!
 Be prepared folks, because unless you’re incredibly lucky, it will happen here.
+I also have an ebook of Rainy Day Ideas for Cornwall too.

 - A beach tent and/or wind break